hakrrr/Blade-Runner/README.md

 ## Gameplay

-Blade Runner is a traditional endless-runner game.
+Blade Runner is an Endless-Runner game with a slight twist.
 The player’s goal is to navigate through the city, while sustaining his gradually decreasing power-charge.
-In order to achieve this, he has multiple different tasks to fulfill.
+In order to achieve that, he has multiple different tasks to fulfill.

 One being, avoiding collision with obstacles, using the actions:

 	1. Move Left & Right
 	2. Jump

 The second being, cutting close objects to charge his power.
 The amount of charge will depend on the hits one manages to land.